-According to legend, the battle was hours long, approaching sundown, and was fairly even, until Harold was struck in the eye by a Norman arrow.
+According to legend, the battle was hours long, was approaching sundown, and was fairly even, until Harold was struck in the eye by a Norman arrow.
 Once their King and commander fell, the Saxons lost hope.

 However, Lord Baltimore and his followers, still loyal to Harold, insist that a young squire named Geoffrey of Mighor interfered with the arrow's path.
 (Just a joke.)